Please find my CV here:

 Conceptual Change

-When people encounter new information via observation or instruction, it may conflict with our present beliefs.
-In these cases, we have the ability to change our beliefs - and even the categories we use to represent them.
+When people encounter new information via observation or instruction, it may conflict with existing beliefs.
+In these cases, we have the ability to revise our beliefs about the world and the models and categories we use to represent the world.
 This is the process of conceptual change.
-I am devising a computational model of this process to (1) provide insight into human cognition and (2) improve the robustness of system that reason over extended operation within knowledge-rich domains.
+My dissertation describes a computational model of this process, which provides insight into human cognition and aims to eventually improve the robustness of systems that reason over extended operation in knowledge-rich domains.

 All site content & code is freely available for your use.